-A TTCP is a document intended to serve as an aid and a guide to program and project personnel, as well as other NASA officials and contractors that interact with foreign persons.
-Within NASA, a TTCP provides the context (requirements, rationale, roles, scope, authorities, means, conditions, and timelines) in which export-controlled items are to be transferred to foreign persons.
-Multi-center teams, programs, or projects with foreign national participation are encouraged to develop Program TTCPs that cover all affected Centers instead of Centerspecific Program TTCPs.
-Program and project managers shall develop TTCPs and will require review and concurrence by the CEA, Center Chief of Security (CCS), Center Chief of Protective Services (CCPS) and in cases involving logical access, the Chief Information Officer (CIO) or designees.
+TTCPs are intended to be working documents and should be tailored to meet the unique circumstances of a program or project with the concurrence of the Center Export Administrator.
+A TTCP serves as an aid and a guide to program and project personnel, as well as other NASA officials and contractors that interact with foreign persons.
+Within NASA, a TTCP provides the context (requirements, rationale, roles, scope, authorities, means, conditions, and timelines) in which items are to be transferred to foreign persons.
+Activities that span multi-Center teams, programs, or projects with foreign national participation are encouraged to develop Program TTCPs that cover all affected Centers instead of Center-specific Program TTCPs.
+Program/project/organization sponsors shall develop TTCPs that require review and concurrence by the CEA.
+Additional concurrences may include the Center Chief of Security (CCS), Center Chief of Protective Services (CCPS) and in cases involving logical access, the Chief Information Officer (CIO) or their designees.

 There are two types of TTCPs: The Programmatic Technology Transfer Control Plan (P-TTCP) and the Individual Technology Transfer Control Plan (I-TTCP).
 P-TTCPs address overall programmatic needs, while I-TTCPs focus on the individual foreign national's specific circumstances.
-A P-TTCP will be established for each NASA Program or Project with international participation where export-controlled items will be transferred, (this may include multiple organizations, countries that are signatories, and foreign participants under an Agreement/contract/grant/affiliation); and I-TTCPs will be established for an individual foreign national that will access export-controlled assets.
+A P-TTCP will be established for each NASA Program or Project with international participation where export-controlled/non-export-controlled items will be transferred, (this may include multiple organizations, countries that are signatories, and foreign participants under an Agreement/contract/grant/affiliation); and I-TTCPs will be established for an individual foreign national that will access export-controlled assets.
 There may be circumstances where only an I-TTCP would be required because the foreign person that is to access NASA export-controlled information is not affiliated with a NASA program or is the only foreign national associated with a NASA contract or grant.
-When a foreign person will not have access to export-controlled items, an I-TTCP is not required; however, a proviso will be levied in IdMAX stating "No exportcontrolled access is authorized."
+When a foreign person will not have access to export-controlled items, an I-TTCP is not required; however, a proviso will be levied in IdMAX stating "No export-controlled access is authorized."

-For P-TTCPs, an attachment may be used that identifies, inter alia, the specific individuals and specific roles that require the same exact physical/logical access; therefore, in this case, foreign nationals from non-designated countries do not require an I-TTCP, if the P-TTCP includes this attachment.
+For P-TTCPs, an attachment may be used that identifies, inter alia, the specific individuals and specific roles that require the same exact physical/logical access.
 This attachment must include name, company/organization, citizenship, birth country, and job title/role for each foreign national covered by the P-TTCP.
-All foreign nationals from designated countries covered by a P-TTCP or requiring access to export controlled information are required to have an I-TTCP with an NDA.
-Foreign nationals from non-designated countries requiring access to export-controlled information covered by a P- TTCP are required to comply with the International Partner or Foreign National Certification contained in the P-TTCP.
+Alternatively, a P-TTCP may specify how roles and access will be afforded to assigned individual users.
+If the P-TTCP is constructed as indicated above, at the discretion of the CEA, foreign nationals from non-designated countries do not require an I-TTCP.
+Foreign nationals from non-designated countries requiring access to export-controlled information covered by a P-TTCP are required to comply with the International Partner or Foreign National Certification contained in the P-TTCP.